raedhashmi/UltraGPT/README.md

 ## API Key Management

 If `GOOGLE_API_KEY.txt` does not contain a valid API key, the application will prompt an error message and ask you to obtain an API key from [Google AI Studio](https://aistudio.google.com/app/apikey?utm_source=colab.research.google.com&utm_medium=referral&utm_campaign=colab-integration&utm_content=owned-promo).
 After adding the key, restart the Flask app for the changes to take effect.

+## Running the EXE

+If you are unable to run `UltraGPT.py` or clone this project, you can individually run `UltraGPT.exe` in `output` to open the app.
+Note that this executable will not need the libraries or python installed but will run independently without any dependencies